ytsao/complete-vnn/README.md

-# abstract-interpretation
+# Batch Verification Algorithm for Certifying Neural Networks

-practice about abstract interpretation for neural network verification
+By abstract interpretation to create abstract domain that can cover all similar data, then feed into neural networks verify if the property is satisfied.